LiuChangFreeman/HttpClient/README.md

 # HttpClient

 Usage:
-add header as "HttpClient.h" and cpp as "Utils.cpp"
+add header as "HttpClient.h"

 Declare:
 HttpClient httpclient;

-You need to add httprequest as yourselves: httpclient.AddRequestHeader("Content-Type","application/x-www-form-urlencoded");
+You need to add http-RequestHeaders as yourselves: httpclient.AddRequestHeader("Content-Type","application/x-www-form-urlencoded");

 Simply use a string URL to GET: